-Recently, I was considering a question for a Bible prophecy video project.
-The question was, if I had to identify what today was most responsible for keeping people from achieving real understanding of end time Bible prophecy, what would it be?
+If I had to identify what was most responsible for keeping Christians from achieving correct understanding of end time Bible prophecy, what would it be?
+What's the biggest barrier stopping them?

-Predictions about when things will happen have been with us from time immemorial.
-Today, the practice of date setting has become only more rampant.
-Since the world wide web broke out in 1995, it has been possible for anyone to get their own website and publish their ideas to the world.
-As well, it's become even easier still for others to help spread them.
-With the floodgates open, every conceivable theory for when the world might end has been unleashed—from both Christian and secular theorists.
-These theories then quickly find people who are not equipped with the necessary experience and critical thinking skill to resist them, causing unnecessary anxiety.
+With the floodgates open, every conceivable theory for when and how the world might end has been unleashed—from both Christian and secular theorists.
+These theories then quickly find people who are not equipped with the necessary experience and critical thinking skill to resist them.
+This causes much anxiety.

-Date setting, as I use the term, is any type of estimation of when an event must or should occur.
-Typically it comes in the form of a date or year.
-However, it may be more vague such as “Damascus will be destroyed in the next 12 – 18 months.”
+Date setting, as I use the term, is any type of invention of an imagined event that must or should occur at a certain time.
+Typically it comes in the form of a stated date or year.
+However, it may be more vague such as “Damascus will be destroyed in the next 12–18 months.”
 That's date setting, too, because the person still claims some kind of special precognition for what the future will hold, even if their crystal ball is less exact.

 The basis for these dates comes in several forms.
 Most popular is the use of the Bible.
 You've no doubt seen the many permutations of time calculations derived from numbers in the Bible.
 Such schemes include day-year/day for a year, “360 day prophetic years,” or even “week for years” (e.g. the idea that Daniel's 70 Weeks also work as 70 years).
 It is not off limits to claim a “word from God” or use Nostradamus, ancient calendars like the Mayan, or eclipse charts.
-I have even seen a stock market average at closing on some day made to be prophetic.
-(I'm not making this up, and I'll give one guess what the number was.)
+I have even seen a stock market average (666, of course) at closing on some day made to be prophetic.

-Whatever the basis of the argument, date setting as I define it, always comes with a sense of inevitability.
+Whatever the basis of the argument, date setting always comes with a sense of inevitability.
 In other words, given all the evidence, it would make no sense if nothing happened by the end of the time period.
-The proof is usually so compelling, unique or special that few people can categorically say it's wrong or for sure won't happen.
-For example, sometimes date setters will say that no other similar celestial alignment happens again for hundreds of years...so this must be fulfilled in our time.
+The rationale is usually so compelling, unique or special that many fail to find fault with the theory, to poke holes in it.
+For example, sometimes date setters will say that "no other similar celestial alignment happens again for hundreds of years...so this must be fulfilled in our time."
 Since every generation has prognosticators arguing that “things are so bad that they can't go on much longer like this before the end,” it all seems reasonable that we should be the generation to see the end come.

 Why Unlikely Doomsday Dates Spread

 Since he cannot be sure it is wrong, he also feels that he cannot safely ignore it.
-After all, what if it is right and he foolishly ignored it?
-Maybe this would have been his only warning from God and he would be held accountable for such hardheartedness like those cursed in the Bible when they disbelieved a prophet (2Ki 7:2;19-20)?
-Better to be safe than sorry.
+What if the theory is right and he foolishly ignored it?
+Ahh, the regret that that would trigger, if this is the only warning from God and we could even be held accountable for being "hardhearted."
+This brings to mind stories of individuals in the Bible who were cursed when they disbelieved a prophet (2Ki 7:2;19-20).
+We therefore reason it is "better to be safe than sorry" instead of ignoring the "warning."

-So what is he to do?
-He asks someone else what they think, if they can say if it is right or wrong.
-In this way the doomsday date gets repeated to others.
-Most commonly today this happens by email forwarding.
-Easy, free, and fast.
+So what are we to do?
+We ask someone else what they think, if they can say if it is right or wrong, by emailing them or sharing it on social media.
+In this way the doomsday date gets spread widely, each person telling other friends and so on and so on and so on.
 This is why doomsday dates spread and become so rampant.

 The Overlooked Track Record of Date Setting